ansegura7/RS_CF_LastFm/README.md

-# Recommender Systems for Last.FM
+# Recommender Systems for Last.fm
 Recommendation system with collaborative filtering created with Apache Mahout.
 The system uses a Music Recommendation Dataset for Research as input, but you can train it and predict recommendations with any other dataset.

 ## Data